 A three day supply of baby food sorted by stages 1-3 is available.
-This includes rice cereal and formula (milk or soy based).
+This includes formula (milk or soy based).

 Based on availability, Ensure and other liquid nutritionals are available on request as a meal supplement or replacement.

 These federal commodities are distributed on a first come first served basis, starting the first of each month, to those who meet income guidelines.
 Although the amount and quantity is limited, it is offered in addition to the basic food bag.
 Service level is based on the household and scaled up for larger families.